how to make whiteboard videos

 Timing & Pacing

-Adjust the timing and pacing of your animations to ensure they align with your voiceover, providing a seamless viewing experience for your audience.
-Consider factors such as:
+Adjust the timing and pacing of your animations to align with your voiceover, providing a seamless viewing experience for your audience.
+Consider factors like:

-• Scene Duration: Ensure each scene is long enough for viewers to absorb information but not too long that it becomes monotonous.
+- Scene Duration: Make sure each scene is long enough for viewers to absorb information, but not too long that it becomes boring.

 Preview & Adjustments